bhuvanajanga/bhuvanajanga/README.md

 - 👋 Hi, I’m Bhuvana Janga
-- 👀 I’m interested in explore my knmowledge and learning new skills.
+- 👀 I’m interested in developing,designing the software.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning new skills.
 - 💞️ I’m l
 - 📫 How to reach me by email =bhuvanajanga8@gmail.com
 - 😄 Pronouns: she/her/by name